-You will meet the minimum service requirements on the first day of the month coincident with or next following the date you complete a year of eligibility service.
+You will meet the minimum service requirements on the first day of the month coincident with or after you complete a year of eligibility service.

 A year of eligibility service is a 12-month period during which you perform at least 1,000 hours of service.
 The 12-month period begins on the date you perform your first hour of service.
+It is not necessary to be employed each and every day of the eligibility computation period in order to satisfy the 1,000 hour requirement.

-For example, if you were hired on May 10, 2017 and you performed at least 1,000 hours of service by May 9, 2018, you would be eligible to participate in the Plan on June 1, 2018.
+For example, if you were hired on May 10, 2013 and you performed at least 1,000 hours of service by May 9, 2014, you would be eligible to participate in the Plan on June 1, 2014.